-Preface: Assessment of student professionalism is organized according to six professionalism domains, each of which includes criteria that reflect specific behaviours that characterize the respective domain.
-Teachers are asked to assess students in each domain based on the criteria applicable to the student's learning activity.
+Preface: Assessment of student professional behaviour is organized according to six domains to reflect the important relationships and professional values of physicians.
+Each domain includes examples of behaviours that characterize the respective domain.
+Teachers are asked to assess students in each domain based on the student's learning activity.
 Teachers may indicate that they were not in a position to assess one or more of the professionalism domains.